telavivmakers/geek_code/README.md

 ### IO = Input/Output

 How do you take your data?
 How do you present your data to others?
-Input/Output is a single entry with two sections delimited by a colon describing how user-friendly or not you present information.
+Input/Output is a single entry with two sections delimited by a colon describing how user-friendly or not you are.

 ```
 Input Side